Study in the United Kingdom | IDP Vietnam

 • Work on campus: Most universities offer a variety of on-campus work opportunities for international students such as teaching assistants, library staff, café attendants, research collaborators..

-• Off-campus work: You can look for part-time jobs in sectors such as retail, restaurants, hotels, and healthcare..
+• Off-campus work: You can look for part-time jobs in sectors such as retail, restaurants, hotels, healthcare..

 See more: Top popular part-time jobs in the UK for international students